vicky04edx/2143-OOP/Assignments/P02C/README.md

 - Color Configurations: Consistent color application for borders and text across the interface.

+- Character Display Issue: The `●` (unicode dot) character cannot be properly displayed in the game.

 ### Next Steps:

 - Fix text and box alignment issues to ensure a clean display.

 - Integrate the player name with other game components (e.g., score tracking).

-- Test for edge cases and enhance error handling in the input process.